 PROPERTY NAME NUMBER OF VOUCHERS TO BE PROJECT- BASED RAD?
-DESCRIPTION OF PROJECT 353 Main Street 81 353 Main Street is a 125-unit new construction development in Redwood City, CA. HACSM has committed 62 Housing Choice Vouchers and 19 HUD- VASH Vouchers and to the project.
+DESCRIPTION OF PROJECT 353 Main Street 81 No 353 Main Street is a 125-unit new construction development in Redwood City, CA. HACSM has committed 62 Housing Choice Vouchers and 19 HUD-VASH Vouchers and to the project.
 Construction is expected to complete in mid-2022.
 965 Weeks Street 15 No 965 Weeks Street is a 136-unit new construction development in East Palo Alto, CA. HACSM has committed 15 Housing Choice Vouchers to the project.
 The project is in the process of securing financing.
 Belmont Affordable 18 No Belmont Affordable is an 18-unit new construction development in Belmont, CA. HACSM has committed 18 Housing Choice Vouchers to the project.
 The project is in the process of securing financing.
 Firehouse Square 33 No Firehouse Square is a 66-unit new construction development in Belmont, CA. HACSM has committed 33 Housing Choice Vouchers to the project.
-Construction is expected to complete in mid-2022 Gateway at Millbrae (formerly known as Bayshore Affordable) 18 No Bayshore Affordable is an 80-unit new construction development in Millbrae, CA. HACSM has committed 18 HUD-VASH vouchers to the project.
-Construction is expected to start in mid-2021.
+Construction is expected to complete in the summer of 2022.
+Gateway at Millbrae (formerly known as Bayshore Affordable) 18 No Bayshore Affordable is an 80-unit new construction development in Millbrae, CA. HACSM has committed 18 HUD-VASH vouchers to the project.
+Construction is expected to complete in the summer of 2022.
 Grand & Linden Family Apartments 55 No Grand & Linden Family Apartments is an 83-unit new construction development in South San Francisco, CA. HACSM has committed 42 Housing Choice Vouchers and 13 HUD-VASH to the project.
-Construction is expected to start in mid-2021.
+Construction is underway.
 Light Tree Apartments 89 No Light Tree Apartments is a 185-unit new construction development in E. Palo Alto, CA. HACSM has committed 89 Housing Choice Vouchers to the project.
-The project is in the process of securing financing.
+Construction is expected to complete in the summer of 2022.

 PROPERTY NAME NUMBER OF VOUCHERS TO BE PROJECT- BASED RAD?
 DESCRIPTION OF PROJECT Middlefield Junction 44 No Middlefield Junction is a 179-unit new construction development in Redwood City, CA. HACSM has committed 44 Housing Choice Vouchers to the project.
 20 PBV units will serve households that require supportive services in order to maintain stable housing.
 The project is in the process of securing financing.
-Planned Total Vouchers to be Newly Project-Based i.v.
-Planned Existing Project Based Vouchers